 - Return to the office, upload your imagery to a cloud-based processing platform like Propeller.

-Want to learn more about starting a drone program on your site?
+Want to know what else to expect during a drone surveying workflow?
 Check out our How to Start a Drone Program on Your Site ebook.